My Favorite Healing Foods

 Green tea and Matcha

-Matcha is a type of green tea, composed of finely powdered young tea leaves grown under shade.
-In comparison to green tea, matcha has a stronger umami flavor with a slight sweetness.
+Matcha is a type of green tea made from finely ground young tea leaves grown under shade.
+Compared to green tea, matcha has a much stronger antioxidant powder.
 Matcha contains a compound known as L-theanine, recognized for its ability to promote relaxed alertness and alter the jittery effects of coffee.

 L-theanine also does wonders for the brain and memory.
 It may help sharpen your memory, improve your focus, and shorten reaction time